TUCAN-nest/TUCAN-nest.github.io/README.md

 - Build the igraph wheel: not yet automated, see [python-igraph#560](https://github.com/igraph/python-igraph/issues/560)

 ## Limitations / Problems
-- The TUCAN library needs to be distributed via the local web server due to CORS policies.
+- The additional Python wheels need to be distributed via the local web server due to CORS policies.